How to write a blog post in 5 easy steps

 The following tools provide a useful starting point when you're researching what topics to write about.

 Google Search Console: what search terms are people using when they find your site?
-Look at search terms with high impressions but low click through rate to identify higher volume keywords you could target.
+Look at phrases with high impressions but low click through rate and improve your content so it is better optimised for these higher volume keywords.

 Google Analytics: what topics/pages get the most traffic?
 Think about how to use that information to create new posts.
 If a popular post is quite old, update it with new information to make it even more relevant and gain further traction.